 Transfer Credit

-Student granted transfer credit must meet all program requirements for the degree sought at Brandon University.
-The maximum number of transfer credit hours for 3-year, 4-year and 5-year degrees are listed in the relevant section of the Calendar for degree sought.
-Not all courses transferred may fit into a degree program.
+If you’re granted transfer credit, you’ll still need to meet all the program requirements for the degree you’re pursuing at Brandon University.
+The maximum number of transfer credit hours allowed for 3-year, 4-year, and 5-year degrees is outlined in the appropriate section of the Academic Calendar for your program.
+Please note that not all transferred courses may apply to your specific degree requirements.

 Types of Transfer Credit

-After reviewing the transfer credit request and accompanying course information, academic departments and/or Deans may make one of three decisions:
+After reviewing your transfer credit request and the supporting course information, the academic department and/or Dean may make one of the following three decisions:

 Transfer of Credit from Community Colleges